Bob Moses's heroic fight for voting rights should inspire today's movement, civil rights leaders say

 A 'consistent' leader

 Many of the tributes to Moses focused on his work as a voting rights organizer in Mississippi during the civil rights movement.
-Mississippi had a well-deserved reputation as the most harrowing place in the South for Black people to vote.
+It had a well-deserved reputation as the most harrowing place in the South for Black people to vote.
 When Moses arrived in Mississippi by 1961, only about 5% of voting-age Black people had been allowed to register to vote.
 In many counties, no Blacks were registered to vote.

 Moses was instrumental in putting voting rights on the national agenda -- by empowering ordinary people.
-He was a central organizer of Mississippi Freedom Summer, a project where an interracial group of student volunteers was invited to come to the state and work alongside local organizers to register Black voters.
+He was a central organizer of Mississippi Freedom Summer, a project in which an interracial group of student volunteers was invited to come to the state and work alongside local organizers to register Black voters.
 He served as a field secretary for the Student Nonviolent Coordinating Committee.

 One of Moses's key insights is that ordinary people can become powerful agents of change.
 He was influenced by the organizer Ella Baker, who said, "Strong people don't need strong leaders."
 Moses was known for partnering with and empowering local leaders to take over long after the media and other civil rights activists had left.